Let’s get real with one another, shall we?

 - What happened before and after your drinking?
 This is crucial as it will show you the circumstances leading up to alcohol and any issues following drinking.
 Examples would be a stressful day, stuck in traffic, missed a meeting, went to bed late, woke up in the middle of the night, felt terrible the next day, said something you shouldn’t have said, etc.

-If you can identify the patterns surrounding your drinking, it can be a game changer for you.
+When you identify the patterns surrounding your drinking, it’s a game-changer.

 Substitution can be beneficial.
 Consider trying non-alcoholic beverages such as tonic with lime, N.A. beer, cranberry & club soda, sparkling juices, and well-crafted spirit-free cocktails.
 Choosing an alternative such as these can help you fill the desire while feeling included when in social settings.

 If you are considering moderation, it is a great place to begin.
-Being mindful of your drinking is the key to success, whatever that means for you.
-If you would like to have assistance, consider working with a coach 1:1.
-Working through the process with someone by your side is extremely beneficial.
+Being mindful of your drinking is the key to success.
+If you would like to have someone walk alongside you, consider working with a coach that specializes in gray area drinking and/or addictions.

 Take caution and seek medical advice if you find yourself treading dangerous waters.
 Of course, there are also 12-step programs, online assistance, and other resources available to you as well.